YYZMARS/YYZMARS.github.io/_pages/home.md

   - /home.html
 ---

-I am currently pursuing the Ph.D degree advised by [A/Prof. Yue Wu](https://web.xidian.edu.cn/wuyue/) with the School of Computer Science and Technology, Key Laboratory of Collaborative Intelligence Systems, Ministry of Education, Xidian University.
+I am currently pursuing the Ph.D degree advised by [A/Prof. Yue Wu](https://web.xidian.edu.cn/wuyue/) with the School of Computer Science and Technology, [MoE Key Lab of Collaborative Intelligence Systems](https://cois.xidian.edu.cn/), Xidian University.
 I was admitted to the School of Computer Science and Technology at Xidian University to pursue a master's degree in 2020.
 In 2022, I continued my studies towards a doctoral degree in a combined master's and doctoral program.

 <h1>🔬 Research Interests</h1>